-Symptoms that are unique to carpal tunnel syndrome
+Symptoms of carpal tunnel syndrome

 - Wakes you up at night or is worse in the morning

-- Extends up your forearm
+- May extend up your forearm